 Swan Hunter was the largest shipbuilder in the world by the early twentieth century.
-The yard built 1,600 ships, including the RMS Mauretania (1906), HMS Ark Royal and numerous super tankers before its closure in 2006.
+The yard constructed 1,600 ships, including the RMS Mauretania (1906), HMS Ark Royal and numerous supertankers before its closure in 2006.

-In partnership with the widow of Charles Sheridan Swan, in 1879 George Burton Hunter (1846 – 1937) became managing director of a new enterprise, C S Swan & Hunter, with a shipyard at Wallsend, Tyneside.
+George Burton Hunter (1846 – 1937) partnered with the widow of Charles Sheridan Swan and became managing director of a new shipbuilding firm, C S Swan & Hunter, with a yard at Wallsend, Tyneside from 1879.

 The name of the firm was changed to Swan Hunter from 1880.

 Swan Hunter becomes one of the largest shipbuilders in Britain